DEVANSH-DVJ/SuryaDrishti/README.md

 # SuryaDrishti

 Solar flare catalog from 3 years of Chandrayaan-2 XSM observations.
-If you use
+If you use the catalog or this pipeline, please cite Valluvan et al 2023

-$\copyright$ Aravind Bharathi Valluvan, Ashwin Goyal and Devansh Jain,
+Copyright (C) 2023 Aravind Bharathi Valluvan, Ashwin Goyal and Devansh Jain,

 ## Dependencies